Acupuncture Internal Medicine

 What to Expect During TCM Aesthetics Treatments

-The session will start with a detailed consultation and checking of the tongue and pulse.
-The treatment will begin with acupuncture on the face and body for 30 minutes.
+The session will start with a detailed consultation, checking of the tongue and pulse and facial skin analysis.
+This 60-minute treatment includes acupuncture on the face and body, followed by a gentle rejuvenating guasha session.

 Acupuncture treatments work cumulatively, meaning that the effects build off of the previous treatment.
-Therefore, 10 sessions of weekly acupuncture are recommended for optimum results.
-After that, treatments are recommended to be done every 4 weeks for maintenance.
+Therefore, 6 sessions of weekly acupuncture are recommended for optimum results.
+After that, treatments are recommended to be done every 2 to 4 weeks for maintenance.

 Contact us for a facial acupuncture session.